RumailM/Remote-Cell-Density-Determination/README.md

 This code is designed to be deployed using PlatformIO on either VSCode or Atom.
 Before attempting to build or upload the code, make sure to verify the upload_port parameter is correct on the platform.ini file.

 ## Raspberry Pi Hub Setup
+1. Configure Raspberry Pi as an access point following instructions [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point-routed.md)
-1. Follow instructions [here](https://diyi0t.com/microcontroller-to-raspberry-pi-wifi-mqtt-communication/) under the "Setup the MQTT Broker to Receive MQTT Data (Raspberry Pi)" section.
+2. Follow instructions [here](https://diyi0t.com/microcontroller-to-raspberry-pi-wifi-mqtt-communication/) under the "Setup the MQTT Broker to Receive MQTT Data (Raspberry Pi)" section.
-2. Make sure the mosquitto (The MQTT Broker) is running
+3. Make sure the mosquitto (The MQTT Broker) is running
-3. cd into the repository
+4. cd into the repository
-4. cd into Webserver
+5. cd into Webserver
-5. source env/bin/activate
+6. source env/bin/activate
-6. python3 app.py
+7. python3 app.py
-7. Run the app.py flask server
+8. Run the app.py flask server